-Dementia refers to a range of medical conditions that are characterized by cognitive decline, which impacts the ability to navigate daily life independently.
+Dementia refers to a range of medical conditions characterized by cognitive decline, impacting the ability to navigate daily life independently.
 Types of dementia include Lewy body, vascular, and Parkinson’s disease.
 The most common form of dementia is Alzheimer’s disease, which accounts for 60-80% of all cases.

-Dementia is caused by damage to brain cells which affect their capacity to effectively communicate.
-Different parts of the brain are responsible for specific functions: memory, critical thinking, judgement, reasoning etc. So, when cells are ineffective in a particular region, the functions of that region are impacted.
+Dementia is caused by damage to brain cells, which affects the capacity to communicate effectively.
+Different brain parts are responsible for specific functions, such as memory, critical thinking, judgment, reasoning, etc. So, when cells are ineffective in a particular region, the functions of that region are impacted.

 Dementia is a permanent condition that often worsens over time.
-There is substantial research focused on identifying and mitigating possible risk factors that lead to cognitive decline.
+Substantial research focuses on identifying and mitigating possible risk factors that lead to cognitive decline.
 Growing studies show that treating hearing loss can help prevent or delay the development of dementia.

 Understanding Types of Hearing Loss

-Nearly 1 in 8 people experience some degree of hearing loss in one or both ears.
+Nearly 1 in 8 people experience hearing loss in one or both ears.
 Impacting over 40 million people in the U.S., hearing loss is the third most chronic health condition that older adults navigate.
 There are a variety of factors that can cause hearing loss, including:

 - Existing medical conditions, such as hypertension, cardiovascular disease, diabetes, and obesity, increase the risk of hearing loss.
 Conductive hearing loss can be temporary and may respond well to medication or minor surgical interventions.

-- Genetic history: it is possible to inherit mutated genes that impact the auditory system so family history is important.
+- Genetic history: It is possible to inherit mutated genes that impact the auditory system, so family history is essential.
 Hearing loss can affect various aspects of life, including a child’s speech development and academic progress.

-- Environmental exposure to loud noise: sound is measured in a unit referred to as decibels.
+- Environmental exposure to loud noise: sound is measured in decibels.
 Noise above 85 decibels can be potentially harmful to hearing.
-We can be exposed to increased levels of noise at concerts, sporting events, work etc. Using hearing protection can mitigate the risk of noise-induced hearing loss.
+We can be exposed to increased noise levels at concerts, sporting events, work, etc. Using hearing protection can mitigate the risk of noise-induced hearing loss.

 Signs and Symptoms

 Recognizing the signs and symptoms of hearing loss is crucial for early intervention and treatment.
-One of the most common indicators is difficulty hearing high-pitched sounds, such as the voices of children or the chirping of birds.
+One of the most common indicators is difficulty hearing high-pitched sounds, such as children’s voices or birds’ chirping.
 This can be one of the first signs that your hearing is not as sharp as it used to be.

-Struggling to understand speech in noisy environments is another telltale sign.
-If you find it challenging to follow conversations in places like restaurants or crowded rooms, it might be due to hearing loss.
+Another telltale sign is difficulty understanding speech in noisy environments.
+It might be due to hearing loss if you find it challenging to follow conversations in places like restaurants or crowded rooms.
 This difficulty often leads to the perception that others are mumbling or speaking too softly, even when they are not.

-Another symptom is the need to turn up the volume on the TV or radio more than usual.
-If you notice that you are constantly increasing the volume to hear clearly, it could be a sign of hearing loss.
+Another symptom is the need to increase the volume of the TV or radio more than usual.
+It could be a sign of hearing loss if you notice that you constantly increase the volume to hear clearly.
 Additionally, feeling tired or straining to hear can indicate that your ears are working harder than they should be, which is a common symptom of hearing loss.

-Being aware of these signs and symptoms can prompt you to seek a hearing test and appropriate treatment, helping to maintain your quality of life and cognitive health.
+Awareness of these signs and symptoms can prompt you to seek a hearing test and appropriate treatment, helping maintain your quality of life and cognitive health.

 Link Between Hearing Loss & Dementia

 Research indicates that hearing loss can contribute to cognitive decline.
-In one of the most significant studies, researchers at Brigham and Women’s Hospital and Harvard Medical School investigated the link between these two chronic conditions.
-Published in 2019, this study involved 10,107 participants who were at least 62 years old.
+In one of the most significant studies, Brigham and Women’s Hospital and Harvard Medical School researchers investigated the link between these two chronic conditions.
+This study was published in 2019 and involved 10,107 participants at least 62 years old.
 Participants reported their hearing status as well as cognitive ability.
-The study found that cognitive decline was higher among people with hearing loss, specifically:
+The study found that mental decline was higher among people with hearing loss, specifically:

 - 30% higher for people with mild hearing loss